What An Idiot / The Dark Knight Trilogy

 Instead: Gordon blows off and ignores all of Dent's warnings for whatever reason, whether because he doesn't trust Dent or thinks Dent has no right to criticize him since he didn't come up in the GCPD etc., stubbornly insisting that he has to do the best he can with what he has.
 This ultimately comes back to bite everyone in the ass when Wurtz and Ramirez, who work under Gordon's team, are ultimately revealed to have been working for the mob and by extension the Joker.

 - After the Joker is arrested, he's put in a secure room for interrogation.
-While there he's handcuffed and the door locked, although both are removed as the interrogation goes... physical.
+While inside there he's handcuffed and the door locked, although both are removed as the interrogation goes... physical.
 Eventually, though, the police and Batman get the information they need and rush out.

 - The Joker is in the cargo hold of a ship, burning down money.
 The police know he's there and are going to deploy a squad to capture him.
 Then they hear that the Joker's going to blow up a hospital in an hour.